coatl/redparse/README.txt

 * Pathetically, ridiculously slow (ok, compiler-compilers are hard...)
 * Error handling is very minimal right now.
 * No warnings at all.
-* Some expressions aren't parsed correctly. see below.
 * Unit test takes a fairly long time.
 * Lots of warnings printed during unit test.
 * Debugging parse rules is not straightforward.